 The complexities of the economic, social, and technological environments are increasing the demand for students with advanced business degrees.
 The overall objective of the graduate program leading to the Master of Business Administration (M.B.A.) degree is to prepare graduates to serve as effective managers in businesses, non-profit organizations, or government agencies.
 Current objectives for the M.B.A. program are listed on the Cameron University Transparency webpage.

-To be admitted to the Master of Business Administration program, students must obtain admission to graduate study at Cameron University and meet one of the following criteria:

-- Have a minimum undergraduate GPA of 3.0, OR - Have a minimum undergraduate GPA of 3.0 in the last 60 credit hours of undergraduate coursework, OR - Have a minimum score on the GMAT of 500 or a comparable converted score on the GRE, OR - Have one of the following: - minimum composite score of 3200 using the formula: Score=GMAT + (undergraduate GPA x 1000), OR - minimum composite score of 3200 using the formula: Score=GMAT + (undergraduate GPA x 1000 on the last 60 credit hours of undergraduate coursework attempted), OR - minimum GPA of 3.0 on at least 12 credit hours of graduate hours completed at another institution or in a different graduate degree program at CU, or in a combination of the two.
+Admission to the program requires admission to graduate study at CU and meeting one of the following criteria: a) have a minimum undergraduate GPA of 3.0, OR b) have a minimum undergraduate GPA of 3.0 in the last 60 credit hours of undergraduate coursework, OR c) have a minimum score on the GMAT of 500 or a comparable converted score on the GRE, OR d) have one of the following: i) a minimum composite score of 3200 using the formula: Score=GMAT + (undergraduate GPA x 1000), OR ii) a minimum composite score of 3200 using the formula: Score=GMAT + (undergraduate GPA x 1000 on the last 60 credit hours of undergraduate coursework attempted), OR iii) a minimum GPA of 3.0 on at least 12 credit hours of graduate hours completed at another institution or in a different graduate degree program at CU, or in a combination of the two.